dewey92/flight-weather/README.md

 In the project directory, you can run:

-### `yarn dev`

-Runs the app in the development mode.<br />
+- `yarn dev`: Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+- `yarn test`: Launches the test runner in the interactive watch mode
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.<br />
+- `yarn build`: Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Folder Structure

 I decided to structure the application based on domains.
-Please note that currently this app has only one domain: `flight`.
+Please note that currently this little app has only one domain: `flight`.

 `shared` is a directory dedicated to anything not related to any domains.